ForestAdmin/agent-nodejs/docs/getting-started/migrating/getting-started.md

 The process is different depending on the type of customizations that you have made.

 More information about the differences between the two agents can be found in the [customization migration guide](./customizations/README.md).

+# Recommendations

+When migrating from a previous version of the Agent, your objective is to make sure that your old agent can be substituted by the new one.

+When you start coding, you will notice that the new API allows you to do a lot more than the old one, or to use much more performant code and will be tempted to use it as you go.

+We recommend that you do not do that and that you restrict yourself to shorten the migration process as much as possible.